Pear-231/Personal-Finance-Portfolio-Tracker/README.md

   - When assets are sold, copy the cells of an asset and paste them in the 'Sold Assets (Realised)' section, copying the example sold asset.
 Then remove the asset from the 'Stocks' section.
   - Cells in the columns: 'Sold Price Per Share' and 'Sold Price (£)' require manual input of data.

-3) Sheets Automation: setting up the 'Current Historical Portfolio' and 'In-Day Portfolio Change' sheets for automation.
+**3) Sheets Automation: setting up the 'Current Historical Portfolio' and 'In-Day Portfolio Change' sheets for automation.**

 *To automate the collection of data for historical records and analysis follow these steps:*